vidyasamba/datasciencecoursera/Readme.md

 There are two files created for the assignment.
+a. run_analysis.R (Code file for creating tidy data)
+b.
+Codebook.md (Data dictionary and overview of the data created )

 run_analysis.R is a R script file which has a function to create Tidy Data from

-the given data set

-run_analysis is the only function that runs to create the TidyData.txt file
+the given data set.
+It contains only one function run_analysis that runs to create the TidyData.txt file

 Logic is as follows